maxime-lair/maxime-lair/docs/roadTo/os_concepts/memory_and_storage.md

 ### Types of RAM

-Most RAM today are of DDR-RAM type, which mean stands for *D*ouble *D*ata *R*ate, which exist since 2002.
-Compared to a single data rate, Its performance is doubled as It was able to read data on both the rising and falling edges of the clock signal.
+Most RAM today are of DDR-RAM type, which stands for *D*ouble *D*ata *R*ate and exist since 2002.
+Compared to a single data rate, Its performance is doubled (up to 3 GB/s) as It was able to read data on both the rising and falling edges of the clock signal.

-DDR2 was then invented in 2004, delivering up to 8.5 GB/s bandwidth.
+DDR2 was then invented in 2004, delivering up to 6.5 GB/s bandwidth.
-It introduced the _dual-channel memory_ concept, where CPUs could communicate using a bus with the memory module through independent channel, essentially amping up the bandwidth as data could be sent on more than one channel.
+It introduced the _dual-channel memory_ concept, where CPUs could communicate using a bus with the memory module through independent channels, essentially amping up the bandwidth as data could be sent on more than one channel.
 Today, servers are usually designed with six to eight channels.

-The most important part is : you can not use more than one type of memory per motherboard, they can only handle on type of memory.
+The most important part is : you can not use more than one type of memory per motherboard, they can only handle on type of memory (DDR2 or DDR3 or else..).
-In reality, It goes even further as to only use memory from the same type, manufacturer and frequency.
+In reality, It goes even further than that as you only use memories of the same type, manufacturer and frequency.

 Each DDR iteration made memory faster and more energy efficient.
-DDR3, which came out in 2007, made bandwidth up go to 17GB/s.
+DDR3, which came out in 2007, made bandwidth go up to 15 GB/s.

-Today, most servers are using DDR4, pushing up to 25GB/s, and we are slowly shifting towards DDR5, released in 2020, with 20GB/s bandwidth.
+Today, most servers are using DDR4, pushing up to 25GB/s, and we are slowly shifting towards DDR5, released in 2020, with 50 GB/s bandwidth.

 If you try to get DDR5 memory now, It will probably cost you a lot of more than for DDR4, as It is still difficult to ramp up into mass-production.

-_Note_ There is also _VRAM_ but It is only used in graphic cards, and It is a lot more expensive.
+_Note_: There is also _VRAM_ but It is only used in graphic cards, and It is a lot more expensive.

 You might also notice some memory marked as *ECC* which stands for *E*rror *c*orrection *c*ode.
 ECC memory maintains a memory system immune to single-bit errors.
 It decreases your memory overall performance by 2-3% and cost more, but makes your memory a lot more reliable.
 Mostly used in database or file servers, It reduces the number of crashes due to memory data corruption.